ErikBoesen/gimp-web/content/news/2018-04-26_GIMP_2.10.0_Released/index.md

 The long-awaited GIMP 2.10.0 is finally here!
-This is a huge release, which contains the result of 6 long years of work ([GIMP 2.8 was released nearly exactly 6 years ago!](https://www.gimp.org/news/2012/05/03/gimp-28-released/)) by a small but dedicated [core of contributors](https://www.openhub.net/p/gimp/contributors/summary).
+This is a huge release, which contains the result of 6 long years of work ([GIMP 2.8 was released almost exactly 6 years ago!](https://www.gimp.org/news/2012/05/03/gimp-28-released/)) by a small but dedicated [core of contributors](https://www.openhub.net/p/gimp/contributors/summary).